black-sliver/lua-apclientpp/README.md

     If you see "msvcrt.dll" or "api-ms-*.dll", the clang build should work
   * On Linux and Mac: you can check with ldd - likely to just work as long as the build machine/target is old enough
 * If the DLL of the host application is not named lua5x.dll / liblua.so.5.x / liblua.5.x.dylib:
-  * On Windows: the lua-apclient.dll will have to be modified to link to the correct name (insert link here)
+  * On Windows: the lua-apclient.dll will have to be modified to link to the correct name, see [here](#changing-target-dll-name).
   * On Linux: the dynamic builds should not be tied to a specific .so, but resolve symbols from the application
   * On Mac: either is possible.
 Need to investigate when we get there.
 * If there is no DLL at all: